 They realized that there was a lack of trialability.
 So, they made shipping and returns free.
 What they noticed was that people started buying more products because they had the option to return them.
 But they weren’t actually returning them.

 Once you make a purchase, the Endowment Effect kicks in.
 This means that you value something more when it’s yours than you did before you owned it.
 So customers feel more inclined to keep the items they purchased rather than return them.

 Amazon now ships every package with a pre-paid return label.
 Today, that’s what most customers expect of all e-commerce portals.

-Having an e-commerce business allows you to sell your products all over the world.
+Having an e-commerce website allows you to sell your products all over the world.
 But the caveat is that you need to be able to serve customers across the world and answer customer queries as soon as they arise.

 Even as you sleep, you may have customers on the other side of the world that need your help.
 You have to be there for them.
 Customers aren’t particularly interested in filling a form or sending an email and waiting for a response when you wake up.

 They want answers and they want them immediately.
 Don’t give them these answers in real-time and you’ll find them abandoning their carts, just as Forrester warned you.

 Deploy a chatbot to answer all the repetitive questions without any delay.
 An intelligent e-commerce chatbot like those from Engati can answer about 80% of your customer queries.
 That could work out to a large drop in your cart abandonment rate.

 A few months ago, I was looking for a pull-up bar online to make up for my gym being closed during the lockdown.
 I found a few promising-looking options.
 But there was a problem.

 They didn’t specify the length of the bar.
 How was I supposed to know if it would fit in my door frame?